 Procedures for Establishing a Minor Party

-A political party that makes candidate nominations in Texas and has a state executive committee must adopt rules that, among other things, prescribe (1) the parliamentary procedure governing the conduct of party meetings and conventions from the precinct level to the state level; (2) the method of selecting the party's presidential elector candidates; (3) the manner of selecting party officers, convention delegates, convention alternates, and convention officials; and (4) the manner of adopting party rules and amendments to the rules.
-Id. § 163.002.
+A political party that makes candidate nominations in Texas and has a state executive committee must adopt rules that, among other things, prescribe (1) the parliamentary procedure governing the conduct of party meetings and conventions from the precinct level to the state level; (2) the method of selecting the party's presidential elector candidates; (3) the manner of selecting party officers, convention delegates, convention alternates, and convention officials; and (4) the manner of adopting party rules and amendments to the rules. § 163.002.
 A political party's rules, including amendments to rules, governing or affecting conventions or nominees ("rule on electoral affairs") may be adopted only by a state convention or the state executive committee.
-If by the state executive committee, the rules may be temporary, if adoption before the next state convention is necessary, or permanent, if the state executive committee is expressly required or authorized by statute to adopt a rule.
-Id. § 163.004 (NEW LAW: House Bill 3102, 2013 Legislative Session).
-The rules adopted must be consistent with state law.
-Id. § 163.003.
+If by the state executive committee, the rules may be temporary, if adoption before the next state convention is necessary, or permanent, if the state executive committee is expressly required or authorized by statute to adopt a rule. § 163.004.
+The rules adopted must be consistent with state law. § 163.003.

-All party rules, temporary or permanent, must be posted on the state party's Internet website.
-Id. § 163.005(f) (NEW LAW: House Bill 3102, 2013 Legislative Session).
-The state chair must file a copy of each rule on electoral affairs with the Secretary of State.
-Id. § 163.005(a).
-The rule must be filed not later than the 30th day after the date of its adoption.
-Id. § 163.005(b).
-Exception: A rule on electoral affairs that is to become effective in a year in which the party will hold precinct conventions must be filed with the Secretary of State and posted on the party's Internet website not later than the 30th day before the date the party convenes its earliest precinct conventions.
-Id. § 163.006(a) (NEW LAW: House Bill 3102, 2013 Legislative Session).
+The state chair must file a copy of each rule on electoral affairs with the Secretary of State. § 163.005(a).
+In addition, all party rules (whether temporary or permanent), must be posted on the state party’s Internet Website. § 163.005(f).
+A rule must be filed not later than the 30th day after the date of its adoption. § 163.005(b).
+Exception: A rule on electoral affairs that is to become effective in a year in which the party will hold precinct conventions must be filed with the Secretary of State and posted on the party's Internet website not later than the 30th day before the date the party convenes its earliest precinct conventions. § 163.006(a).
 The Secretary of State may extend this deadline for good cause.
-Id.
-A rule on electoral affairs is not effective until filed.
-Id. § 163.005(e).
-If a party fails to file a rule, the party is not entitled to have its nominees placed on the ballot for the general election for state and county officers.
-Id. § 163.006(b).
-The temporary rules must be considered by the membership at the first state convention after their adoption.
-Id. § 163.004(b).
+A rule on electoral affairs is not effective until filed. § 163.005(e).
+If a party fails to file a rule, the party is not entitled to have its nominees placed on the ballot for the general election for state and county officers. § 163.006(b).
+The temporary rules must be considered by the membership at the first state convention after their adoption. § 163.004(b).

 Nomination by Convention Method